 -

-Regular application is necessary: In winter, especially if the bike is used intensively, it may be necessary to apply chain wax more frequently than in the warmer and particularly dry months.
+Regular application is required: In winter, especially with intensive use of the bicycle, it may be necessary to apply chain wax more often than in the warmer and particularly dry months.
 However, the maintenance interval is usually longer than with oil.
-A small amount of wax should be applied, especially after wet rides, to prevent corrosion.
+Especially after wet rides, a little wax should be applied to prevent corrosion.

 -

 Corrosion, wiping dry is a must: The main disadvantage of chain wax is the lower corrosion protection, as the chain is not coated like with oil.
 Here, the chain must be wiped dry after a wet ride.
-Another positive effect is high-quality, preferably nickel-plated/coated chains and, ideally, a dry or even warm storage location.
-So unfortunately not really for the classic commuter who then parks his bike outside...
+What also has a positive effect are high-quality, preferably nickel-plated/coated chains and optimally a dry or even warm storage place.
+So unfortunately not ideal for the classic commuter who then parks their bike outside...

-Despite some potential disadvantages, the advantages of winter chain wax clearly outweigh the disadvantages.
-The reduced wear and tear and the effort required for cleaning make it a worthwhile investment for every cyclist.
+Despite some potential disadvantages, the advantages of chain wax for winter clearly outweigh them.
+The lower wear and effort in cleaning make it a worthwhile investment for every cyclist.